'Rata Wenuwen Hiru - Sahana Yaathra' - continued today

 The ‘Rata Wenuwen Hiru - Sahana Yaathra’ initiative that is being carried out on behalf of our people who are in need of assistance due to severe hardships they face with the spread of the Corona Virus, is being carried out successfully.

-Accordingly, 28 police stations and several public places in Colombo, Kalutara, Gampaha, Jaffna and Kandy districts were disinfected.
+The ‘Rata Wenuwen Hiru - Sahana Yaathra’ initiative which was launched on behalf of the people who are facing many untold difficulties due to the coronavirus pandemic, was carried out covering the districts of Colombo and Gampaha.

-Meanwhile, the programme launched by the Hiru Media Network to protect elders who are at high risk of contracting the Corona Virus, continued yesterday.
-Accordingly, the St. Andrews Elders Home in Rajagiriya and Kotahena Shepherdian Home For Elders (KOSCHE ) were disinfected.
+Meanwhile, the programme launched by the Hiru Media Network to protect elders who are at high risk of contracting the Corona Virus, continued today.
+Accordingly, the Wattala - Shantha Elders' Home and Piliyandala - Mallika Elders Home were disinfected.

 If this service is required by an Elders’ Home, they can contact on 077 303 5930.